-Our known contractual obligations as of December 31, 2017 are summarized in the following table.
+Our known contractual obligations as of December 31, 2018 are summarized in the following table.
 The obligations detailed below do not include grants received from the IIA pursuant to which we will owe royalties upon commercialization of our product candidates.
-As of December 31, 2017, the royalty amount payable under these funding arrangements is \$30.8 million, including interest of \$5.4 million.
+As of December 31, 2018, the royalty amount payable under these funding arrangements is \$34.2 million, including interest of \$4.9 million.

 Payments Due By Period

-Less Than 1 Year 2 to 5 Years Total
+s Than Year 2 to 5 Years to 10 Years Total

-(in thou sand s)
+(in thous and s)

-Operating lease obligations (1) ; \$ 887 \$ 2,887 \$ 3,268 \$ 7,042
+Operating lease obligations (1) \$ 1,803 \$ 2,522 \$ 2,395 \$ 6,720

-Operating lease obligations consist of our real estate lease agreements, which consist of the office building in Jerusalem, Israel and a planned production plant in Kiryat Gat, Israel.
+(1) Operating lease obligations consist of our real estate lease agreements, which consist of the office building in Jerusalem, Israel, a planned production plant in Kiryat Gat, Israel, a production area in Hadassah, Israel, an office in Boston, Massachusetts and leased cars.